CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is an excellent skill that is concise, highly actionable, and well-structured.
-It provides 10 essential copy-paste ready patterns covering the most common use cases, a comprehensive quick reference table, and clear pointers to additional resources for deeper exploration.
-The preview-then-apply workflow for refactoring is a nice safety touch.
+It provides 10 essential copy-paste ready patterns covering the most common use cases, a comprehensive quick reference table, and clear pointers to detailed language-specific resources.
+The separation between preview and apply for refactoring provides a natural safety checkpoint.

 DimensionReasoningScore